cisco/mindmeld/source/blueprints/screening_app.rst

         'locale': 'es_MX'
     }

-Note that Mexico (MX) is set as the locale.
+Note that Mexico (MX) is set as the locale as a demonstration, but in the case of Spanish, all locales are treated the same.
 If the language and locale codes are not configured in ``config.py``, Mindmeld uses this default:

 .. code-block:: console